mouseless-eth/rusty-sando/bot/README.md

 - Sandwiches that include a user's token approval tx + swap tx in one bundle.
 - Sandwiches that include a user's pending tx/s + swap tx in one bundle if swap tx nonce is higher than pending tx.

+## Recommendations and Tools

+It's recommended to run a consensus client.
+A reliable option is [Lighthouse](https://github.com/sigp/lighthouse), a security-first, open-source Ethereum 2.0 client built by Sigma Prime.

 ## FAQ